MakeSchool-Tutorials/Understanding-Swift/P0-Enums-Structs-Classes/content.md

 When we mark the type of a variable as optional we tell the compiler that it is OK if this variable contains no value.
 Since it is OK for Optionals to contain nothing we are not forced to set an initial value in the initializer.
 As mentioned earlier we will discuss Optionals separately, for now we'll just remember how they can be used when initializing structs.

 ##Structs can have methods
 This is another big difference between C language structs and Swift structs.
-Formerly structs could only store data, now they can also perform actions.
+Before, structs could only store data, but now they can also perform actions.
 Let's assume we want to present a string in an app that summarizes some information about a todo item.
 We can add a method to compute that string to our `TodoItem`:

 	struct TodoItem {
 	  var title     = "Default title"